ogata-lab/eipl-docs/en/docs/zoo/CNNRNN.md

 <!-- #################################################################################################### -->
 ----
 ## Model Improvement {#improvement}
-In CAE-RNN, generalization performance was ensured by learning various object position information using data augmentation.
-On the other hand, since CNNRNN learns images and joint angle information at the same time, the data augmentation method for robot joint angles corresponding to changes in image position is a challenge.
-The following three solutions can be proposed to obtain position generalization performance with CNNRNNs.
+In CAE-RNN, generalization performance was achieved by learning different object position information through data augmentation.
+In contrast, CNN-RNN learns images and joint angle information simultaneously, making it difficult to apply data augmentation to robot joint angles corresponding to changes in image position.
+Three potential solutions are proposed below to improve the position generalization performance of CNNRNNs.

 1. **Pre-training**

-    Only the CAE portion of the CNNRNN is extracted and pre-trained.
-    By learning only the image information using data augmentation, CAE can extract a variety of object location information.
+    Only the CAE part of the CNNRNN is extracted and pre-trained.
+By learning only the image information using data augmentation, CAE can extract a variety of object position information.
 Then, end-to-end learning is performed using the pre-trained weights to map images to joint angles.
-    However, since CAE needs to be trained in advance, the training man-hours are equivalent to those of CAE-RNN, so the benefit of CNNRNN is small.
+However, since CAE needs to be pre-trained, the training time required is the same as that of CAE-RNN, resulting in minimal benefits of using CNN-RNN.

 2. **Layer Normalization**

     CAE-RNN used `BatchNormalization`[@ioffe2015batch] as a normalization method to make CAE training stable and fast.
-    However, BatchNormalization has the issues that learning becomes unstable when the batch of dataset is small and it is difficult to apply to recursive neural networks.
+    However, BatchNormalization has the problems that learning becomes unstable when the batch of dataset is small and it is difficult to apply to recursive neural networks.
-    Therefore, we will improve generalization performance by using `Layer Normalization`[@ba2016layer], which can stably train on small batches of data sets and time-series data.
+    Therefore, we will improve the generalization performance by using `Layer Normalization`[@ba2016layer], which can train stably on small batches of data sets and time-series data.

-    The following figure visualizes the internal state of [CNNRNNLN](https://github.com/ogata-lab/eipl/blob/master/eipl/model/CNNRNNLN.py) using principal component analysis.
-    The self-organization (alignment) of attractors for each object position allows the robot to properly generate motion even at unlearned positions.
+    The figure below visualizes the internal state of [CNNRNNLN: CNNRNN with Layer Normalization](https://github.com/ogata-lab/eipl/blob/master/eipl/model/CNNRNNLN.py) using principal component analysis.
+The self-organization (alignment) of attractors for each object position allows the robot to generate correct motion even at untaught positions.

     ![Visualize the internal state of CNNRNNLN using PCA](img/cnnrnn/cnnrnnln_pca.webp){: .center}